usnistgov/oar-pdr/README.md

 See oar-metadata/README.md for a list of its prerequisites.

+In addition or oar-metadata, this package has the following third-party packages as prerequisites:

+* multibag v0.4 or later
+* bagit v1.6.X
+* fs v2.X.X

 As an alternative to explicitly installing prerequisites to run the tests, the `docker` directory contains scripts for building a Docker container with these installed.
 Running the `docker/run.sh`